Omnistac/zedux/README.md

 ### To be continued...

 That does it for the quick start.
 Check out the [full documentation](https://bowheart.github.io/zedux/docs/overview) for the real cool stuff.
-Here's a little taste of what's in store (Yes, that pun was an accident.
-No, I don't like calamari):
+Here's a little taste of what's in store (yes, that pun was an accident):

 - Standardized reducer creation (kills string constants and switch statements/action-reducer maps).